ArmorixTeam/DTCBy/README.md

 # Credits

-The hooking is similar or near identical to opa334's NoRecording tweak.
+The hooking is similar or near identical to opa334's NotRecording tweak.

+(I didnt copy it but the hooking is similar.
+I did steal the ivar method though, thanks)